-In 2006 samples from the Norwegian Sea, were collected in the period April 27 - May 10 by IMR and NRPA from the vessels R/V "G.O.
-Sars" (Fig. 3.2).
-During the expeditions samples of surface water were collected which were later analysed for 226Ra, 99Tc, 137Cs, 90Sr, 241Am and plutonium isotopes.
+Samples from the North Sea and the Skagerrak were collected in April 2007 by IMR and NRPA from the vessels R/V "Johan Hjort" (Fig. 3.2) and R/V "G.M.
+Dannevig".
+During the expeditions samples of surface water were collected which were later analysed for 99Tc, 137Cs, 90Sr, 241Am and plutonium isotopes.
 Sediment was also sampled and later analysed for 137Cs.
-A few samples were also collected in the Kategatt in April by IMR.
+A few samples were also collected in the Norwegian Sea and the Barents Sea in by IMR.

 Fig. 3.2.
-R/VG O Sars in Bergen (Photo: NRPA).
+R/V Johan Hjort (Photo: H.P.
+Tysnes).